NICMx/Jool/en/usr-flags-instance.md

 ### Netfilter Examples

-Insert the module but do not attach an instance to the default namespace:
+Remember to load the module first:

-	# modprobe jool no_instance
+	# modprobe jool

 Create two namespaces with two _local_ networks each: